microsoft/kernel-memory/README.md

 # Data lineage, citations

 All memories and answers are fully correlated to the data provided.
-When producing an answer, Semantic Memory includes all the information needed to verify its accuracy:
+When producing an answer, Kernel Memory includes all the information needed to verify its accuracy:

 ```csharp